-- Treat pupils with respect.

-- Maintain an environment which is conducive to learning.

-- Celebrate success and ensure all pupils experience it.

-- Accept pupils as individuals.

-- Be consistent, firm and fair.

-- Establish positive relationships.

-- Demonstrate a duty of care.
+- Treat pupils with respect. - Actively seek support for their own training needs and understanding of pupil need. - Maintain an environment which is conducive to learning. - Celebrate success and ensure all pupils experience it. - Accept pupils as individuals. - Be consistent, firm and fair. - Establish positive relationships.
+We understand that children are influenced by their surroundings therefore all adults will model positive behaviour and positive interactions. - Demonstrate a duty of care. - Support their colleagues by being a critical friend and offer support where plausible. - Have a therapeutic approach to meeting the emotional needs of pupils.